xwq325/SISR-Template/README.md

 python main.py --params_flops_idx_scale 0 --params_flops_dataset Set5
 ```

-*Tips: The given idx_scale and dataset_name must be an existing one.
-You can't test your model such as:*
+Tips: The given idx_scale and dataset_name must be an existing one.
+You can't test your model such as:

 ```
 python main.py --scale 2+3 --data_test Set14+Urban100 --params_flops_idx_scale 2 --params_flops_dataset Set5
 ```

-*Because the exist idx_scale is 0 or 1, and the exist test dataset is Set14 or Urban100.*
+Because the exist idx_scale is 0 or 1, and the exist test dataset is Set14 or Urban100.

+*The FLOPS calculated by Thop seems to be actually MACs, but there are still some issues, so the results are for reference only*

 ## Add IDN Implementation